 In the initial stages of closure planning, which can be prior to the commencement of mining, LEM simulations using limited dataare acceptable.
 As mining progresses and more information on the properties of waste materials becomes available it is recommended that model simulations should be reconducted and the landforms designs updated accordingly.
 Like many engineering design procedures, the application of LEM with engineering design is an iterative process which will help miners meet regulatory closure planning requirements.

-ECAust’s principal consultant has over 25 years of experience in the research and application of LEMs to mine rehabilitation.
+Surface Water and Erosion Solution’s principal consultant has over 25 years of experience in the research and application of LEMs to mine rehabilitation.
 This experience includes extensive field work collecting rainfall, runoff and erosion data for model calibration and validation.
 With his knowledge and experience, cost effective approaches can be developed for specific situations.

-• Simulation of erosion rates on elevated waste rock dumps to assess sediment transport off site for mine closure planning,
+• simulation of erosion rates on elevated waste rock dumps to assess sediment transport off site for mine closure planning,

-• Assessment of gully incision rates in tailings and contaminant structures as an iterative design tool,
+• assessment of gully incision rates in tailings and contaminant structures as an iterative design tool,

-• Simulation of catchment hydraulic changes, fluvial erosion, transport and deposition in disturbed catchments,
+• simulation of catchment hydraulic changes, fluvial erosion, transport and deposition in disturbed catchments,

-• Assessment of natural debris flows to assist with hard engineering design to prevent loss of life and property,
+• assessment of natural debris flows to assist with hard engineering design to prevent loss of life and property,

-• Comparison of erosion rates in disturbed catchments with erosion rates of undisturbed catchments to assess impact, and
+• comparison of erosion rates in disturbed catchments with erosion rates of undisturbed catchments to assess impact, and

 P: 08 89 280 380